Abergavenny RFC

 Abergavenny Rugby Football Club is a Welsh rugby union club team based in Abergavenny.
-Today, Abergavenny RFC plays in the Welsh Rugby Union Division Two East league and is a feeder club for the Newport Gwent Dragons.
+Today, Abergavenny RFC plays in the Welsh Rugby Union Division One East league and is a feeder club for the Newport Gwent Dragons.

 The club runs sides from under 8's through to under 16's, a youth side, and two senior sides, a 1st XV and 'The Quins'.
 Club colours are claret and amber.
 Separate committees within the club oversee the Minis and Juniors and main club.

 Early history

 Although there is mention of rugby being played in Abergavenny as far back 1867, the Abergavenny club was formed in 1875 through Faithful's Army and Navy Training College.
 In 1877 Abergavenny played their first match under rugby rules against Monmouth School.
 Although there are reports of Abergavenny playing some matches on the Castle Meadows their first permanent ground was Ysgyborwen Fields which forms the Pennypound end of Park Crescent.
 In later seasons the club moved to the council owned Bailey Park where the team plays to this day.
 Changing Rooms were built at the clubhouse in 1960.